eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 **NOTE:** It is important to always verify if all json-ld prefixed fields in the request can be resolved to a known JSON-LD vocabulary.
 It is also important to make sure prefixed terms will be resolved to the intended IRI.

-- `counterPartyAddress` sets the coordinates for the connector that the Consumer-EDC shall negotiate with (Provider EDC).
+- `counterPartyAddress` sets the coordinates for the connector that the Consumer connector shall negotiate with (Provider EDC).
 - `protocol` is the providers' supported protocol
 - In the `policy` section, the Data Consumer specifies the Data Offer for the negotiation.
 As there may be multiple Data Offers for the same DataSet, the Data Consumer must choose one.
   It must hold an identical copy of the Data Offer's contract policy as provided via the catalog-API in the `hasPolicy` field plus:
     - `assigner` must hold the identifier (BPN or DID) of the Provider
-    - `target` must be the id of the EDC-Asset/dcat:DataSet that the offer was made for.
+    - `target` must be the id of the Connector Asset/dcat:DataSet that the offer was made for.

 This request synchronously returns a server-generated `negotiationId` that could be used to get the state of the negotiation.
 Once the negotiation reaches the `FINALIZED` state, using this API, the transfer process will be automatically fired off